PhaniKiranJosyula/Arduino-Due-Drv-8825-Tiny-G2/README.md

 I am using 4 Drv 8825 Polulu drivers for 3 Nema 23 stepper motors and 1 Nema 17 stepper motor.

-2 Nema 23 go on the Y gantry opposite to each other hence Y and Y' where the 4 pin stepper connections are reversed and everything else is shared.
+2 Nema 23's go on the Y gantry opposite to each other hence Y and Y' where the 4 pin stepper connections are reversed and everything else is shared.

 1 Nema 23 goes on the X axis

-1 Nema 17 for the Z axis.
+and 1 Nema 17 for the Z axis.

 Here are my pinouts: